LaiaFont/Hybrid-Automated-Planning-Module/README.md

 # Hybrid Automated Planning Module (HAPM)

 Welcome to the Hybrid Automated Planning Module (HAPM) repository!
-This repository contains the code and resources used for experiments conducted as part of my master's thesis: **"An Adaptive and Gamified Educational Experience using Chatbots."**
+This repository contains the code and resources used for experiments conducted as part of my master's thesis: **"An Adaptive and Gamified Educational Experience using Chatbots."** as an enhancement module for the mIA-UB chatbot ([look at previous work](https://diposit.ub.edu/dspace/handle/2445/201894)).

 The repository includes:
 - Test case codes for: